kshao35/ACTL4001-t1-2023/README.md

 ***Property Damage Inflated by Materials & Labour Cost***

-The properties in Storslysia were categorised into 6 groups according to property value as depicted in Appendix F. This categorisation was used to balance accuracy with simplicity in the modelling.
+The properties in Storslysia were categorised into 6 groups according to property value as depicted in [Appendix](#f).
+This categorisation was used to balance accuracy with simplicity in the modelling.
 Next, total annual property damage was divided proportionally between these household groups in each region.
-The number of households affected in each group was then estimated by dividing annual property damage by median damage (estimated with percentages in Appendix G for each household group) and subsequently the number of people affected was calculated using the persons per household data.
+The number of households affected in each group was then estimated by dividing annual property damage by median damage (estimated with percentages in [Appendix](#g) for each household group) and subsequently the number of people affected was calculated using the persons per household data.
 Following natural disasters, demand for materials and labour for repair purposes skyrocket, amplifying property damage costs by a factor between 0-50%.

 ***Temporary Housing Cost***